 Leaving the Metaverse will not be as easy as removing Augmented Reality Glasses because we are already too much dependent on technology.
 As per Elon Musk, we are already cyborgs and leaving the metaverse would even help to shut down some of the essential aspects of our lives like our work or how we used to socialize.

 Privacy in the Metaverse needs to be carefully considered and protected both by the users and organizations that should start implementing privacy by the design when developing technology that we are dependent on.

-As per the experts, metaverse will be a fertile ground for big latest technology firms to gain more power and exploit their market advantages and mechanisms such as Artificial Intelligence in ways that look likely to further erode the autonomy and privacy of their end-users.
+As per the market size statistics, metaverse will be a fertile ground for big latest technology firms to gain more power and exploit their market advantages and mechanisms such as Artificial Intelligence in ways that look likely to further erode the autonomy and privacy of their end-users.

 Change the way you think about your privacy.

 When they engaged in a simple communication about privacy just a couple of years ago, the most common reply to why people are not more active when it comes to their privacy was that they have nothing to hide.

 And that might be so correct.
 Most people probably have nothing to hide, but the issue is, the world might change.
 Moreover, it is already changing.